ahmetozlu/vehicle_counting_tensorflow/README.md

 </p>

 By default I use an ["SSD with Mobilenet" model](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2017_11_17) in this project.
 You can find more information about SSD in [here](https://towardsdatascience.com/understanding-ssd-multibox-real-time-object-detection-in-deep-learning-495ef744fab).
 See the [detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for a list of other models that can be run out-of-the-box with varying speeds and accuracies.

+*The minimum vehicle detection threshold can be set [in this line](https://github.com/ahmetozlu/tensorflow_object_counting_api/blob/master/utils/visualization_utils.py#L443) in terms of percentage.
+The default minimum vehicle detecion threshold is 0.5!*

 ## Project Demo